FHantke/brave-browser-wiki/Query-String-Filter.md

 ### List

-The current list of parameters we filter can be seen in [brave/browser/net/brave_query_filter.cc:: kSimpleQueryStringTrackers](https://github.com/brave/brave-core/blob/master/components/query_filter/utils.cc#L21).
+The current list of parameters we filter can be seen in the [`query_filter` component](https://github.com/brave/brave-core/blob/master/components/query_filter/utils.cc#L21).

 ### QA